0k/pgm/README.rst

 course on each host you need to join.

-To avoid typing passwords, you should use and setup each of your intended hosts with password less authentification (Key pair authentification for instance).
+To avoid typing passwords, you should use and setup each of your target hosts with password less authentification (key pair authentification for instance).

-And at least, you should make sure your system user on the destination host can ``sudo -u postgres`` without password.
+By default, you could make sure your system user on the destination host can ``sudo -u postgres`` without password.
 You could add this line to ``/etc/sudoers`` for instance::